cuhk-eda/Xplace/README.md

 We are happy to announce that [Xplace 2.0](https://ieeexplore.ieee.org/abstract/document/10373583) is now released.
 Compared to [Xplace 1.0](https://dl.acm.org/doi/abs/10.1145/3489517.3530485), this version supports the following new features:

 - Support deterministic mode with only 5~25% extra GP runtime overhead.
-- Implement an extremely fast GPU-accelerated detailed-routability-driven placement algorithm.
+- Implement an extremely fast GPU-accelerated detailed-routability-driven placement algorithm Xplace-Route.
 - Integrate with a GPU-accelerated detailed placer and a GPU-accelerated global router [GGR](cpp_to_py/gpugr/README.md).
 - Support a superfast **GPU-accelerated place and global route flow**!
 Input your LEF/DEF, the flow will output the **placement DEF** and the **global routing guide**!
 - Provide benchmark download and preprocess scripts, and three routability evaluation scripts.